 And he has done something few deans can claim: built a brand-new graduate school from scratch.

-Here, we talk to him in a more serious moment about why St. Jude Children’s Research Hospital decided to launch a graduate school, what life is like for the adventurous students who joined the new program, and how St. Jude is supporting their success.
+As the St. Jude Graduate School of Biomedical Sciences welcomes its second-ever incoming class, we talk to him in a more serious moment about why St. Jude Children’s Research Hospital decided to launch a graduate school, what life is like for the adventurous students who joined the new program, and how St. Jude is supporting their success.

 Why start a new graduate school?